christopher-john-czettel/rofi-solarized-dark-darker/README.md

 # rofi-solarized-dark-darker

-My rofi configuration file for usage with i3wm.
+My rofi configuration for usage with i3wm.
 Based on solarized but using black instead of gray, therefore darker. ;-)

 <img src="preview.png"/>